philtipping31/PP2---GuessTheLyrics/README.md

 Test your lyrical knowledge and see if you can match the words to the right song lyrics in this engaging and entertaining online quiz.

 Guess The Lyrics Quiz is an online, interactive quiz.
-Users will be able to asnwer a selection of multiple choice questions.
+Users will be able to answer a selection of multiple choice questions.
 Each quesiton will display with a missing word.
-The user is then able to choose from a selection of 4 answers to fill in the blank.
+The user is then able to choose from 4 answers to fill in the blank.
 All questions are lyrics from popular songs allowing the quiz to be played by all ages.

 The Guess the Lyrics Quiz is built using HTML, CSS and JavaScript.
 This quiz is a responsive website and can be viewed and played on mobiles, tablets and computers.
 This is my second project for Code Institute's Full Stack Developer Diploma course.